 - (1) A \$1.00 increase (decrease) in the assumed initial public offering price of our common stock of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the as adjusted amount of cash, and cash equivalents, additional paid-in capital, total stockholders' deficit and total capitalization by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
 Each increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) the as adjusted amount of additional paid-in capital, total stockholders' deficit and total capitalization by approximately \$ million, assuming that the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) On March 26, 2021, we closed on a \$27.0 million credit facility with MidCap Financial Trust, pursuant to the terms of the Credit Agreement.
-As of March 31, 2021, \$12.0 million was drawn under the term loan portion of the Credit Agreement.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-MidCap Credit Facility" for more details about this subsequent event.
+The outstanding balance on the credit facility as of March 31, 2021 was \$12.0 million (\$11.7 million net of deferred fees).
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-MidCap Credit Facility" for more details.

-The outstanding share information in the table above is based on 11,262,092 shares of our common stock outstanding as of December 31, 2020, which includes 9,342,092 shares of our common stock issuable upon the conversion of all outstanding shares of our Series A preferred stock as of December 31, 2020, and excludes:
+The outstanding share information in the table above is based on 11,262,092 shares of our common stock outstanding as of March 31, 2021, which includes 9,342,092 shares of our common stock issuable upon the conversion of all outstanding shares of our Series A preferred stock as of March 31, 2021, and excludes:

-- 171,863 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2020 under the 2016 Plan, at a weighted average exercise price of \$0.79 per share; - 1,026,551 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2020 under our 2020 Plan, at a weighted average exercise price of \$1.96 per share; - 650,526 shares of common stock available for future issuance as of December 31, 2020 under our 2020 Plan, which will no longer be available for issuance thereunder at the time our 2021 Plan becomes effective; - shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Actions Taken in 2021 or in Connection with This Offering-2021 Equity Incentive Plan"; and - shares of our common stock reserved for issuance under our ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.
+- 171,863 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2016 Plan, at a weighted average exercise price of \$0.79 per share; - 1,126,551 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under our 2020 Plan, at a weighted average exercise price of \$2.72 per share: - 550,526 shares of common stock available for future issuance as of March 31, 2021 under our 2020 Plan, which will no longer be available for issuance thereunder at the time our 2021 Plan becomes effective; - shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Actions Taken in 2021 or in Connection with This Offering-2021 Equity Incentive Plan"; and - shares of our common stock reserved for issuance under our ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.